-The 8th Annual Collin County Home and Garden Show is coming up in Allen, TX, in just a couple of days!
+The Collin County Home and Garden Show is coming up in Allen, TX!
 I want to give business owners a few tips on how to generate online leads when you’re at the Home and Garden show in person.
 This show is a huge deal for local businesses, contractors, service industries, etc. But there’s a little tweak you can make when you’re at this show that can yield online referrals for your business as well.

 1. Bring your iPad:

 If you don’t have an iPad, consider getting one.
 The key to having your iPad with you is to make sure you have cellular service for it.
 You don’t want to depend on public wifi—that can really slow you down at a busy show where everyone is trying to use it at once.
 So make sure your iPad can use cellular data.
 Why bring an iPad?
 Two reasons:

 - If someone is really interested in your products or services, rather than having them fill out a form with pen and paper, you can take them directly to your contact form on your website and get their information submitted immediately.
 That way you get the email with all their information and you can follow up with them accordingly.
 Another benefit is that this bypasses any trouble you might have when people’s handwriting isn’t so great, and you can’t read their email address when you get back to the office.
 So by bringing your iPad, you can have people put in their information directly on your contact page, and then boom!
 You have a lead right there.